 Pinterest sometimes gets ignored, being written off as the place high-income women go to buy organic gourmet dog treats for their furbaby, but that’s not a fair assumption.
 While sure, I’d be willing to bet you can probably find those dog treats on Pinterest with a careful search, there’s much more on the platform, and many more audience members who are checking it out.

 If you’re wondering if Pinterest marketing is worth it from a generic standpoint, the answer is yes.
-There are no big long pros-and-cons list in this post, just a lot of benefits that Pinterest can offer and insight into how to decide if it’s right for your specific business.
+There are no big long pros-and-cons lists in this post, just a lot of benefits that Pinterest can offer and insight into how to decide if it’s right for your specific business.

-- Pinterest users are twice as likely to be high earners and educated than they are to be low income, meaning more spending power.
+Users are twice as likely to be high earners and educated than they are to be low income, meaning more spending power.
 One recent study found that 39% of Pinterest users have a combined household income of $75,000 or greater annually.

 3 Reasons Why Pinterest Marketing is Worth It

 If you’re hemming and hawing over whether you want to go through the hassle of creating another social media profile and dealing with its maintenance, take a look at these 3 incredible reasons why Pinterest marketing is definitely worth it if it’s a good fit for you.

 Pinterest users, on average, are going to have some extra disposable income, which is already a good start.
 On top of this, regular Pinners are also particularly high-intent customers.